 C.D.
 McIntosh Jr. Power Plant has 40 groundwater monitoring wells, 7 of which have been polluted above federal advisory levels based on samples collected between January 10, 2012 and July 17, 2015.
 Groundwater at this site contains unsafe levels of sulfate, manganese, arsenic and nitrate.

 Site descriptionLakeland Electric's C.D.
-McIntosh Jr. Power Plant is located in Lakeland, Florida near Lake Parker, a densely-populated, popular recreation area.
+McIntosh Jr. Power Plant is in Lakeland, Florida near Lake Parker, a densely populated, popular recreation area in Polk County.
 The site covers 530 acres, much of which is covered by water and man-made former phosphate mining pits that are now managed by the Florida Fish and Wildlife Conservation Commission.
+The Power plant has a nominal rate of 364-MW with one coal-fired unit.
+The facility, which opened in 1982, was retired earlier in March 2021.
+The McIntosh Byproduct Storage area is estimated for closure in 2025.